scala/scala3/docs/_spec/06-expressions.md

 The application `´f´(´e_1, ..., e_n´)` evaluates ´f´ and then each argument ´e_1, ..., e_n´ from left to right, except for arguments that correspond to a by-name parameter (see below).
 Each argument expression is converted to the type of its corresponding formal parameter.
-After that, the application is rewritten to the function's right hand side, with actual arguments substituted for formal parameters.
+After that, the application is rewritten to the method's right hand side, with actual arguments substituted for formal parameters.
-The result of evaluating the rewritten right-hand side is finally converted to the function's declared result type, if one is given.
+The result of evaluating the rewritten right-hand side is finally converted to the method's declared result type, if one is given.

 The case of a formal parameter with a parameterless method type `=> ´T´` is treated specially.
 In this case, the corresponding actual argument expression ´e´ is not evaluated before the application.